LLNL/axom/src/axom/inlet/docs/sphinx/verification.rst

 Before input file data can be accessed, it must first be verified by calling the ``verify()`` method of the top-level ``Inlet`` object.
-This will return a ``bool`` indicating whether the provided input conformed to the schema, and specific violations of the schema are logged via SLIC.
+This will return a ``bool`` indicating whether the provided input conformed to the schema and specific violations of the schema are logged via SLIC.

 This section describes the verification rules that apply to each possible element of the Inlet